“Schizophrenic” Meaning: Understanding Schizophrenia

 Understanding schizophrenia

-Psychosis can be defined a state in which a person becomes detached from reality.
+Psychosis can be defined as a state in which a person becomes detached from reality.
 They might hear voices, see things that aren’t real, or develop false or fantastical beliefs.
 People with schizophrenia may go through multiple periods of psychosis during their lives.

 Symptoms of schizophrenia are often given labels like “positive,” “negative,” and “cognitive.”
 Positive symptoms can be seen as symptoms that tend to be more common during periods of psychosis.
 Some examples include the following: